Captalys/Flock/docs/starting.rst

 Lambdas
 -------

-    There are no differences in usage if you have a :func:`lambda` function instead.
+    Usage is the same if you have a :func:`lambda` function.

 .. code-block:: python
    :emphasize-lines: 2